 - All medications to go home (excluding over the counter medications and controlled substances), as needed.

 - All behavior notes and treatment plans, as applicable.

 - All relevant history or general animal notes.

 - All copies of signed documents and receipts between SDHS and the Rescue Partner transferring the animal.

 - All information associated with the implanted microchip including tag, if available and as applicable.

-Please send any questions or concerns to Director, Rescue and San Diego Campus, Sarah Thompson at [email protected] Thank you for partnering with us to save lives!
+Please send any questions or concerns to [email protected].
+Thank you for partnering with us to save lives!